Earthbag Meeting Center, Anna University, Madurai, India

 Good Earth Nepal designed, sponsored and built an Earthbag Meeting Center on the campus of Anna University in Madurai, India.
 The project will serve as a sustainable building model for future generations of Anna engineering students.

-Good Earth Nepal sponsored and led the reconstruction of a 2 room primary school with Earthbag technology.
-The project is a cooperative effort to bring to life the "Dream Village" vision of Expansion Nepal NGO.
+Good Earth Nepal designed, sponsored and built a two-room Earthbag primary school in Agra, Makwanpur, Nepal.
+The cooperative effort brings to life the "Dream Village" vision of Expansion Nepal, a Kathmandu-based NGO.

 Shree Jana Primary School, Samundradevi, Nuwakot